ArnoldSmith86/minecraft-splitscreen/README.md

 # Minecraft Splitscreen for Steam Deck

-A script to run multiple instances of Minecraft in splitscreen mode on Steam Deck using PrismLauncher and KDE Plasma.
+A script to run multiple instances of Minecraft in splitscreen mode on Steam Deck using PollyMC or PrismLauncher and KDE Plasma.

 ## Features